 Relational Model in DBMS

-- Attribute: Attributes are the properties that define a relation. e.g.; ROLL_NO, NAME
+- Attribute: Attributes are the properties that define an entity. e.g.; ROLL_NO, NAME, ADDRESS

-- Relation Schema: A relation schema represents name of the relation with its attributes. e.g.; STUDENT (ROLL_NO, NAME, ADDRESS, PHONE and AGE) is relation schema for STUDENT.
+- Relation Schema: A relation schema defines the structure of the relation and represents the name of the relation with its attributes. e.g.; STUDENT (ROLL_NO, NAME, ADDRESS, PHONE, and AGE) is the relation schema for STUDENT.
 If a schema has more than 1 relation, it is called Relational Schema.

-- Relation Instance: The set of tuples of a relation at a particular instance of time is called as relation instance.
+- Relation Instance: The set of tuples of a relation at a particular instance of time is called a relation instance.
 Table 1 shows the relation instance of STUDENT at a particular time.
-It can change whenever there is insertion, deletion or updation in the database.
+It can change whenever there is an insertion, deletion, or update in the database.

 - Cardinality: The number of tuples in a relation is known as cardinality.
 The STUDENT relation defined above has cardinality 4.

-- Column: Column represents the set of values for a particular attribute.
-The column ROLL_NO is extracted from relation STUDENT.
+- Column: The column represents the set of values for a particular attribute.
+The column ROLL_NO is extracted from the relation STUDENT.

 Constraints in Relational Model

-While designing Relational Model, we define some conditions which must hold for data present in database are called Constraints.
-These constraints are checked before performing any operation (insertion, deletion and updation ) in database.
-If there is a violation in any of constrains, operation will fail.
+While designing the Relational Model, we define some conditions which must hold for data present in the database are called Constraints.
+These constraints are checked before performing any operation (insertion, deletion, and updation ) in the database.
+If there is a violation of any of the constraints, the operation will fail.

-Domain Constraints: These are attribute level constraints.
-An attribute can only take values which lie inside the domain range. e.g,; If a constrains AGE>0 is applied on STUDENT relation, inserting negative value of AGE will result in failure.
+Domain Constraints: These are attribute-level constraints.
+An attribute can only take values that lie inside the domain range. e.g; If a constraint AGE>0 is applied to STUDENT relation, inserting a negative value of AGE will result in failure.

-Key Integrity: Every relation in the database should have atleast one set of attributes which defines a tuple uniquely.
-Those set of attributes is called key. e.g.; ROLL_NO in STUDENT is a key.
-No two students can have same roll number.
+Key Integrity: Every relation in the database should have at least one set of attributes that defines a tuple uniquely.
+Those set of attributes is called keys. e.g.; ROLL_NO in STUDENT is a key.
+No two students can have the same roll number.
 So a key has two properties: